 Successfully defended an insurer against a lawsuit filed by a National Basketball Association team alleging coverage under its advertising injury coverage for a suit filed against the team by the NBA, by convincing the trial court that the underlying suit did not arise out of advertising activities, but rather a contract dispute caused by the team's unilateral decision to relocate.
 The victory was successfully upheld on appeal by the firm.

 Represented insurer regarding an excess verdict at least $150 million above applicable policy limits and helped strategize successful resolution of claims by insured and claimant.

-Served as coverage counsel for insurer involved in largest Hepatitis A Outbreak from food borne illness.
-Successfully negotiated settlement of more than 300 claims and then pursued recovery of defense and indemnity paid by insurer from vendors and suppliers of the insured, winning award in the tens of millions of dollars.
+Served as coverage counsel for insurer involved in large Hepatitis A Outbreak from food borne illness.
+Successfully negotiated settlement of more than 300 claims, and then pursued recovery of defense and indemnity from vendors and suppliers of the insured, winning award in the tens of millions of dollars.